LwandleThando/DevOpsProject/README.md

 # DevOpsProject
-My task is to come up with a super cool DevOps solution
+My task is to come up with a super cool DevOps solution.
+We have edited the README File.